zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.5.rst

   :dtcompatible:`gpio-keys` and the callback definition has been renamed from ``INPUT_LISTENER_CB_DEFINE`` to :c:macro:`INPUT_CALLBACK_DEFINE`.

-* :c:macro:`CONTAINER_OF` now performs type checking, this was very commonly misused to obtain user structure from :c:struct:`k_work` pointers without passing from :c:struct:`k_work_delayable`.
-This would now result in a build error and have to be done correctly using :c:func:`k_work_delayable_from_work`.

 * The :dtcompatible:`ti,bq274xx` driver was using incorrect units for capacity and power channels, these have been fixed and scaled by x1000 factor from the previous implementation, any application using them has to be changed